• About

 The Director pointed out other downside risks to the global economy.

-Mr Gourinchas reveals that “there are echoes in the current tech investment surge of the dot‑com boom of the late 1990s.”
+Mr Gourinchas revealed that “there are echoes in the current tech investment surge of the dot‑com boom of the late 1990s.”
 Growth is seen in valuations, investment, and consumption on the back of growing AI.
 This requires constricted Monetary policy to contain price pressures.
 A successful price control mechanism was not achieved in the 1990s causing prices to change sharply.
 This threat he says “would reduce wealth, consumption, and investment, lower activity, and could spill over to broader financial conditions.”

 He again remarked that China’s growth model continues to be a global concern.
 According to him, “the bubble in the property sector remains a source of weakness.”
 China’s export growth in recent years, he added, is increasingly unsustainable.
 Closeness to debt deflation trap, is also a concern.
 Though investment in strategic sectors like solar panels and electric vehicles is a significant gain, it is characterized by misallocation of resources due to reduced aggregate gains.
 The IMF believes industrial policies can boost productivity, but “brings significant fiscal and hidden costs and potential negative spillovers.”